schmuhl/artv/README.md

 sudo chown -R pi:www-data /var/www/html/artv/art
 ```

+### Add your images
+The "art" folder holds all of the images that can be shown.
+Eligible images will be shown randomly for the configured duration based on the following options:
+- Images in the "art" folder will be shown randomly.
+This is the simplest approach.
+- Create folders for specific months: Images in these folders will only be shown randomly during those months.
+These folders look like "1" for January and "2" for February and so on.
+- Create folders for specific days: Images in these folders will only be shown on that specific day and will be the only images that show on that day.
+An example for Christmas would look like "12-25".
+- Images that end with "-snow" will automatically get a snow animation.
+For example "landscape-snow.jpg".

 ### Start arTV on reboot
 Next we'll create a service that will run every time the computer reboots.
 Open up this new file and paste in the following.